 Example: Take the birthday gift basket’s cost and round it up to the next highest figure (if $58, round it up to $60).
 Multiply the rounded figure by three, four, or more, and you’ll arrive at the price to sell it to customers.

 This pricing method is similar to what many of today’s retailers charge for gift baskets sold in stores.
 It’s easy to charge this amount if you are located in or near a major metropolitan city.

-After reading this, I have a good feeling that you already know which option is for you.
+After reviewing these three easy ways to calculate gift basket pricing, I have a good feeling that you already know which option is for you.

 Gift baskets are not only a fun pastime, it’s also a lifestyle that thousands of aspiring designers, just like you, enjoy doing every day to put smiles on the faces of people who receive these gorgeous gifts made for every imaginable occasion.

 Want to know more about pricing, marketing, and other details to start your business?
 The online Start Your Own Gift Basket Business course is for you!
 See the lesson plan, and ask me questions (if you need guidance) before enrolling in the next session.